Daysam26/SkilHarvest-PBI-Project/README.md

 - Data Loading, inspection and cleaning
 - Creation of additional new column such as;
   - Regional Number by using conditional column
-  - Return on Investment (ROI) by using
+  - Return on Investment (ROI) by using calculated column
 - Summarization of Data into Visuals; It includes;
   - Creating range of tables
   - Sum of revenue category in the region